What Is a Lean-to-Roof?

 Step 3: Now put the post in the hole and fill the hole with concrete in order to set it in that place.

 Step 4: From this existing post, measure 3 feet distance in the same direction.
 Then excavate a hole again and drive the second post in.
 Replicate this same process for the third and fourth posts.
-Make sure to maintain the equal distance as before in between the posts.
+Make sure to maintain an equal distance as before in between the posts.

 Step 5: On top of the posts cut out a notch, this is where the supporting post would be resting.